 I must say, I have really enjoyed making these flowers.
 I wasn’t too precious about them and didn’t pay too much attention to having perfect sized petals or using the exact same number of petals for each layer.
 It was all quite random.

 And for my first attempt, I was pretty pleased with the results.
 What do you think?
 If you liked this idea, I would really love it if you would share it on Pinterest or on your social media for me – this would be truly appreciated! 😉

-Would you like to find more easy budget craft ideas?
-You can find more simple and stylish ideas over in the DIY & Craft section of the blog.
+Would you like to find more easy-budget craft ideas?
+You can find more simple and stylish ideas in the DIY & Craft section of the blog.